Identifying Berwald Finsler Geometries: Conclusion

 \section{Conclusion}

 In Theorem~\ref{thm:1} we found a simple geometric partial differential equation, which classifies under which conditions a given Finsler Lagrangian is of Berwald type.
-Equation \eqref{eq:BerwCond} states that a Finsler Lagrangian written in the form $L = \Omega(x,\dot x) g(\dot x, \dot x)$, with $g$ being a (pseudo-)Riemannian metric, is of Berwald type if and only if the $0$-homogeneous factor $\Omega$ has a specific behaviour under the tangent bundle lift of the Levi-Civita covariant derivative of the metric $g$.
-It need not be covariantly constant with respect to this derivative, but the deviation of being covariantly constant must be sourced by a $(1,2)$-tensor field $T$ on the base manifold $M$ in a very specific way.
+Equation \eqref{eq:BerwCond} states that a Finsler Lagrangian written in the form $L = \Omega(x,\dot x) g(\dot x, \dot x)$, with $g$ being an auxiliary Riemannian metric, is of Berwald type if and only if the $0$-homogeneous factor $\Omega$ has a specific behaviour under the tangent bundle lift of the Levi-Civita covariant derivative of the metric $g$.
+It needs not be covariantly constant with respect to this derivative, but the deviation of being covariantly constant must be sourced by a $(1,2)$-tensor field $T$ on the base manifold $M$ in a very specific way.
 This criterion identifies Berwald Finsler geometries among Finslerian geometries in a simple way.
+Moreover, we demonstrated that it is not necessary to choose a Riemannian metric for this decomposition, but any auxiliary (possibly indefinite) metric $\tilde g$ can be used, taking into consideration only the subbundle of $\mathcal A$ where $\tilde g(\dot x, \dot x)$ is non-vanishing, as we discussed below \eqref{eq:differentmetrics}.

 The application of this result to $(\alpha,\beta)$-Finsler Lagrangians in Corollary \ref{corr:AB} leads to a necessary and sufficient condition on the Levi-Civita covariant derivative of the $1$-form defining $\beta$, which makes the geometry of Berwald type.
 In particular, in Corollary~\ref{corr:3}, we demonstrated how a specific choice of the tensor $T$ leads to new $(\alpha,\beta)$-Finsler Lagrangians, generalized m-Kropina/VGR geometries, which can be of Berwald type without demanding that $\beta$ is covariantly constant.